smart-data-models/dataModel.EnergyCIM/AsynchronousMachine/doc/spec.md

 ## List of properties

 - `AsynchronousMachineDynamics`: Asynchronous machine dynamics model used to describe dynamic behavior of this asynchronous machine.
-Default: None  - `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `asynchronousMachineType`: Indicates the type of Asynchronous Machine (motor or generator).
+Default: None  - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `asynchronousMachineType`: Indicates the type of Asynchronous Machine (motor or generator).
 Default: None  - `converterFedDrive`: Indicates whether the machine is a converter fed drive.
 Used for short circuit data exchange according to IEC 60909 Default: False  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `efficiency`: Efficiency of the asynchronous machine at nominal operation in percent.
 Indicator for converter drive motors.
 Used for short circuit data exchange according to IEC 60909 Default: 0.0  - `iaIrRatio`: Ratio of locked-rotor current to the rated current of the motor (Ia/Ir).
 Used for short circuit data exchange according to IEC 60909 Default: 0.0  - `id`: Unique identifier of the entity  - `location`:   - `name`: The name of this item.  - `nominalFrequency`: Nameplate data indicates if the machine is 50 or 60 Hz.
 Default: 0.0  - `nominalSpeed`: Nameplate data.
 Depends on the slip and number of pole pairs.
 Default: 0.0  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `polePairNumber`: Number of pole pairs of stator.
 Used for short circuit data exchange according to IEC 60909 Default: 0  - `ratedMechanicalPower`: Rated mechanical power (Pr in the IEC 60909-0).
 Used for short circuit data exchange according to IEC 60909.
 Default: 0.0  - `reversible`: Indicates for converter drive motors if the power can be reversible.
 Used for short circuit data exchange according to IEC 60909 Default: False  - `rxLockedRotorRatio`: Locked rotor ratio (R/X).
 Used for short circuit data exchange according to IEC 60909 Default: 0.0  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI type.
 It has to be AsynchronousMachine
 Required properties
 This data model is a direct conversion of the Common Information Model (CIM) specified by the IEC61970 standard into smart data models.
 The python classes this model is based on were developed by these entities Institute for Automation of Complex Power Systems (ACS), EON Energy Research Center (EONERC) and RWTH University Aachen, Germany. some properties can have wrong type.
 This was the case, pelase raise an issue or send mail to alberto.abella@fiware.org
 ## Data Model description of properties